omidarmat/onLearn/sql.md

 JOIN photos ON photos.id = comments.photo_id;
 ```

 > Note that changing the order of stating tables in a join might sometimes result in different results, while other times it might work just fine and will give you the same result.
 The example above is one of those situations where changing the order does not matter.
 So the syntax below will give you the same result.
-We will see in which situations it will not work like this. [later...]
+We will see in which situations it will not work like this.
+The order matters if we are doing a [left outer join](#left-outer-join), or [right outer join](#right-outer-join).

 ```sql
 SELECT contents, url